 - d.
-Intake plenums may be swapped, but must be OE BMW from the chassis generation being used (A 96 M3 can use a 95 M3 M50 plenum, but an E46 325 with an M54 engine cannot backdate to an M50 plenum). - e.
+Intake plenums may be swapped and must be OE BMW from the chassis generation being used (A 96 M3 can use a 95 M3 M50 plenum, but an E46 325 with an M54 engine cannot backdate to an M50 plenum). - e.
 Fuel injection air-metering devices must remain in the stock configuration and operation.
 Alternate air flow meters (AFM) and mass airflow meters (MAF) that retain the same metering method (air flap, hot wire, or hot film) may be used, but an AFM may not be substituted for a MAF or vice versa.
 The wiring and connector for the air-metering device may be altered to allow the use of an alternate legal air-metering device. - 2.
 Camshaft lift and duration may be changed from stock.
 Cam gears, Vanos shims, and valve seats and springs are free.
 Alternate valve retainers of the same material as stock and equal or heavier weight than stock are allowed.
 Cam timing is free. - 3.
 Non-OE ignition boxes are allowed for distributor-based engines (i.e. MSD box). - 4.
 OBDII-equipped cars may retrofit engine electronics to the pre-OBDII factory system that was available on models with the same engine type.
-Likewise vehicles originally equipped with OBDI engines may use an engine from an OBDII car and keep the original electronics to the receiving chassis (for example, E36 325 receiving an M52B28 motor and retaining the original OBDI chassis electronics). - 5.
+Likewise, vehicles originally equipped with OBDI engines may use an engine from an OBDII car and keep the original electronics to the receiving chassis (for example, E36 325 receiving an M52B28 motor and retaining the original OBDI chassis electronics). - 5.
 Engine management systems other than the stock ECU are not allowed.
 ECU software is free so long as the ECU configuration remains stock.
 Devices that alter, condition, or otherwise modify the inputs to the ECU or the signals from the ECU are prohibited.
 Alpha-N programming and DTA, Motec, EFI, Split Second, and all other replacement or "piggyback" engine management systems are prohibited. - 6.
 All pistons must be factory replacement equivalent and match factory dome, dish, valve relief depth, ring grove placement, weight, and wrist pin height, etc. Compression must meet factory specifications.
 The maximum allowable overbore is limited to the largest available factory replacement piston, not to exceed .040 inch (1.00 mm).
-The compression ratio may be changed only within the tolerances affected by resurfacing for trueness and must be within factory tolerances. - 7.
-Fuel injectors are free. - 8.
-Exhaust headers are free. - Engine Swaps - a.
-An "Engine Swap" occurs when a car receives an engine that is different from the one it contained when delivered from the factory.
-The engine being installed must have been available from the factory in the US market for the chassis/variant and body style and exterior contour it is being installed into.
-The converted vehicle must comply ALL
+The compression ratio may be changed only within the tolerances affected by resurfacing for trueness and must be within factory tolerances. - Fuel injectors are free. - 8.
+Exhaust headers are free. - 9.
+E36 Chassis Swaps - a.
+An "E36 Chassis Swap" occurs when a motor and transmission from an E36 standard variant (not E36/7 Z3) is placed within an E36 chassis that is different from the one it was placed in when delivered from the factory. - b.
+The class of the chassis swap car will be based upon the engine. - c.
+A chassis swap car may update/backdate with chassisspecific components, including using "M" model components, such as suspension or sub-frame.